klebermagno/rBCM/README.md

 prediction location which has very high certainty, while all the other models should have very low certainty.
 This sometimes has been observed to induce predictions closer to that of the full GPR, but not always.

-This, I believe, violates the independence of the experts though.
-Their independence is assumed in the derivation of the rBCM approach; the log marginal liklihood of the entire overall rBCM model is able to be factored into the product of the log marginal liklihood's of the many independent experts, but only if they are independent.
-See the powerpoint linked at the bottom of the readme.

 ### Weighting